 Your funeral firm’s credibility is damaged.
-After all, you never mentioned the existence of these other listings, and the the grieving family and their friends are left confused and upset.
+After all, you never mentioned the existence of these other listings, and the grieving family and their friends are left confused and upset.
 As the third-party obituary never mentions the name of the funeral home involved in the final care or links back to the funeral firm website, all recognition for your funeral firm is lost.

 What Can You Do to Stop Obituary Piracy?

 In short, to stop obituary theft and the web scraping of any digital asset on your funeral home website, you need to be proactive.
-The staff of FrontRunner’s ObitsforLife has developed a system of security protocols to help your funeral home protect your families and your firm from online data theft:
+The staff of FrontRunner’s ObitTree has developed a system of security protocols to help your funeral home protect your families and your firm from online data theft:

-- Talk with your local newspapers.
+- Talk to your local newspapers.
 They may not be aware of the practice of obituary piracy but you want to ensure that they are not engaged in the unscrupulous practice of selling your obituaries.

 - Include a copyright notice and privacy disclaimer with each obituary.
 If you would like a copy of the notice we provide FrontRunner clients, send me an email, or call another FrontRunner Product Specialist at 1-866-748-3625.